aselvan/scripts/firewall/README.md

 **Note:** Unfortunately, Apple wipes custom rules like these during every MacOS update so you have to reapply the above change to ```/etc/pf.conf``` everytime after MacOS update!
-To make it easy, there is a handy script ```firewall_install.sh``` available that can be used to make this change instead of manually editing ```/etc/pf.conf```
+To make it easy, there is a handy script ```firewall_install.sh``` available that can be used to make this change instead of manually editing ```/etc/pf.conf```.
+So everytime you have a macOS update, run this install script ```sudo -E firewall_install.sh```

 #### Customization (optional)
 Though these firewall rules work just fine *'as is'*, you might want to consider customizing it a bit.
-For my needs, by default, I allow certain things like **ssh** within a non-routable local network i.e. *192.168.1.0/24*.
+For my needs, by default, I allow certain things like **ssh** within my local network i.e. *192.168.1.0/24*.
 You may or may not want to do the same so you can modify them to fit your needs.
 The entries you need to revise are in `pf_rules_simple.conf` as shown below.
 ```
 allowed_tcp_ports = "{ 22, 554, 3689 }"